dmbarbour/glas/docs/GlasImpl.md

 Use `pthread_cleanup` to properly handle when a callback closes an OS thread, especially for callbacks into user code.

+## TBD

+Try to get raylib and GUI FFIs working ASAP.

 ## Garbage Collection

 ### Allocators and Thread Local Storage